nextr9/nextr9/README.md

     });

     document.addEventListener("DOMContentLoaded", () => {
-      const messageText = "Happy 1-year anniversary, ငယ် ! ❤️ Thank you so much for being by my side throughout this entire year.
+      const messageText = "Happy 1-year anniversary, my love! ❤️ Thank you so much for being by my side throughout this entire year.
 Through the good times and the bad, you’ve always been there, and I love you so much for that.
 Now and always, I hope you’ll stay by my side, just as I’ll always be by yours.
 Starting from this 1-year milestone, let’s continue to be together for many more years to come.
 I love you endlessly!
 I love you more than I can say 💖";
       const showMessageBtn = document.getElementById("showMessageBtn");
       const messageEl = document.getElementById("message");
       const typewriterEl = document.querySelector(".typewriter");